Nancy-Jennifer/healthconnect-experience-lab/README.md

 Use Recorded Previous No-Shows cautiously as complementary information when refining the population selected for evaluation.

+Do not use the variable as a deterministic individual risk label.

 **Monitoring KPI:** No-Show Rate by Recorded Previous No-Show status within the evaluated population.

 ---